TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 62/Psalms 62.12.md

 ---

-Also unto thee, O Lord, belongeth lovingkindness; For thou renderest to every man according to his work.
+Also to you, Lord, belongs loving kindness, for you reward every man according to his work.
+A Psalm by David, when he was in the desert of Judah.